Isabel la Católica 30, Centro Histórico, Mexico, D.F

 You'll find all the expected amenities: nice linens, bathrobes, slippers, free Wi–Fi, flatscreen TV, ipod dock, minibar, room service.
 A breakfast of coffee, juice, and a huge plate of fresh fruit is included in the price of the room.
 If you don't want to venture out there's a small restaurant in the lobby with a simple but varied menu.
 The only inhospitable note for amenities was the lack of free bottled water in the room.

 We must stress though that the reasons this hotel has been featured on every "hot list" and "it list" run by travel magazines are its interesting design and the fact that it's part of the Habita Group.
-It didn't take long for guests to complain of poor ventilation, dim lighting, scarce storage space, a "spacey" staff, and noise.
+It didn't take long for guests to complain of poor ventilation, dim lighting, scarce storage space, a "spacey" staff, and noise—even though the hotel has recently added 17 soundproof rooms to address the latter.
 When the weather warms up the rooms can get stuffy.
 This is a better bet for the young and sleepless than the Four Seasons crowd.

 The central historic district is the most exciting part of Mexico City, where traces of its rich 700–year history abound.
 Until Downtown Mexico opened its doors, anyone looking for a stylish and comfortable hotel had to look elsewhere—it's a welcome addition.